We believe the most enduring houses feel as though they’ve always been there.

 You are home.

 Principal Jason VanWarren brings an integrated approach to architecture, interiors, and site planning, shaped by senior roles at acclaimed firms.
-Jason served as a partner at Rees Roberts + Partners and worked on residential projects with Jacques Grange in New York.
+He served as a partner at Rees Roberts + Partners and worked on residential projects with Jacques Grange in New York.

-Jason’s work has been featured in Dwell, Connecticut Cottages & Gardens, New England Home, Luxe, Interior Design Magazine, Litchfield Magazine, and Maine Home + Design.
-The studio partners closely with clients to define a clear vision and guide projects from first ideas through final decisions.
-Whether you’re restoring a historic property or building a new home, we’d welcome a conversation.
+Jason’s work has been featured in Dwell, Connecticut Cottages & Gardens, New England Home, Luxe, Interior Design Magazine, Litchfield Magazine, Maine Home + Design, among others.